goobar-dev/android-305-android-bootcamp-kotlin/labs/lab-14.md

 # 🖥 Lab 14: Building a CRUD Working Using Room
 Let's add support for creating, retrieving, updating, and deleting custom notes.

-## Objectives
+## Objectives 1

-1. Add Room dependencies (see hints)
-2. Update `Note` model to be a Room `@Entity`
+1. Update `Note` model to be a Room `@Entity`
     1. Can remove the @Parcelize setup as we will no longer pass `Note` directly but instead load it from DB
+    2. Add a class-body `var` property named `id` of type `Int` with default value `0`
+    3. Annotate `id` with `@PrimaryKey(autoGenerate = true)`

+2. Create a new package `db`

-3. Create `NoteDao` interface with the following methods
+3. Within the `db` package, create a `NoteDao` interface with the following methods
     1. `fun getAll(): Flow<List<Note>>`
     2. `suspend fun get(noteId: Int): Note`
     3. `suspend fun insert(note: Note)`
     4. `suspend fun update(note: Note)`
     5. `suspend fun delete(note: Note)`
     6. You will need to annotate these methods with the appropriate Room annotations

-4. Create `AppDatabase` class to access `NoteDao` and interact with the database
+4. Within the `db` package, create an `AppDatabase` class to access `NoteDao` and interact with the database

+5. Create a custom `Application` class named `AndroidStudyGuideApplication`
+    1. Name the new class `AndroidStudyGuideApplication`
+    2. It should extend `Application`
+    3. Within `AndroidManifest.xml` add `android:name=".AndroidStudyGuideApplication"` to the `<application>` element
+    4. This will result in our custom `Application` class being instantiated when our app is started

-5. Make `AppDatabase` globally available by creating a public, lazy property on the `AndroidStudyGuideApplication` class
+6. Make `AppDatabase` globally available by creating a public, lazy property on the `AndroidStudyGuideApplication` class

-6. Create an extension function on `Activity` for easy access to `AndroidStudyGuideApplication`
+7. Create an extension function on `Activity` for easy access to `AndroidStudyGuideApplication`
-    1. This will require casting `Activity.application` to `AndroidStudyGuideApplication
+    1. This will require casting `Activity.application` to `AndroidStudyGuideApplication`

+## Objectives 2
 Once you have access to the database, it's time to implement our CRUD workflow across our application.
-We'll update our app to support the following
+We'll update our app to support the following:
 - Displaying saved notes (from `MyNotesFragment`)
 - Saving notes to the database (from `CreateNoteFragment`)
-- Deleting a saved note (from `NoteDetailFragment`)
-- Editing a saved note (from `CreateNoteFragment`)
+- Viewing saved note details (from `NoteDetailsFragment`)

+1. Update `CreateNoteFragment` and `CreateNoteViewModel` to save a `Note` to the database
+    1. Update `CreateNoteViewModel` to take an instance of `NoteDao` as a parameter
+    2. Add a method to `CreateNoteViewModel` named `fun save(title: String, categoryIndex: Int, content: String)` and implement using `NoteDao`
+    3. In `CreateNoteFragment`, call `CreateViewModel.save()` when the save button is clicked

-7. Update `MyNotesFragment` to populate `MyNotesListAdapter` based on items saved to the database
+3. Update `MyNotesFragment` and `MyNotesViewModel` to populate `MyNotesListAdapter` based on items saved to the database
-8. Update `CreateNoteFragment` to save a `Note` to the database
+    1. Update `MyNotesViewModel` to take an instance of `NoteDao` as a parameter
+    2. Refactor the implementation of the `state` property to instead use `noteDao.getAll().map { UiState(it) }.stateIn(viewModelScope, SharingStarted.WhileSubscribed(), UiState()`

-9. Update `NoteDetailFragment` to load `Note` data from the database based on a passed note id
+3. Update `NoteDetailFragment` and `NoteDetailViewModel` to load `Note` data from the database based on a passed note id
+    1. Update `NoteDetailViewModel` to take an `id` instead of a `Note`
-10. Update `NoteDetailFragment` to include a "Delete" and an "Edit" button
+    2. Update `NoteDetailViewModel` to take an instance of `NoteDao`
-    1. "Delete" should delete the current `Note` from the database and return to the home screen
-    2. "Edit" should navigate to `CreateNoteFragment` and pass `Note.id` so `CreateNoteFragment` can update the current note when saved
-11. Update `CreateNoteFragment` to support loading a `Note` based on id and updating that `Note` when save is clicked
+    3. In the `init{}` block of `NoteDetailViewModel`, launch a new coroutine on a background thread
+    4. Within the launched coroutine, call `noteDao.getNote(id)`
+    5. Update the `UiState` using the loaded `Note`

 ## Challenges

-### Update Back navigation
-Update the navigation from `NoteDetailFragment` to `CreateNoteFragment`.
-When you hit back from `CreateNoteFragment` the user should return to the home screen rather than to `NoteDetailFragment`.
+1. Add the ability to delete a note
+2. Add the ability to edit a note

 # 🖥 Lab 14: Building a CRUD Working Using Room